RodBarnes/Google-App-Scripts/README.md

 # General
 These functions are written to be included in a Google App Scripts module.
 This is accessible from Sheets via the "Extension" menu.
 Paste in the code from each module; then save.

+They are specifically designed to work in a Google Sheet where columns A-H contain: Title, First Name, Last Name, Zone, Stake, Release, Phone, Email.

 ## Custom-Action
 Adds a menu option "Custom Actions" with these three entries: